Tatra Mountains: Human engagement

 In the 18th and 19th centuries, the mountains were used for sheep grazing and mining.
 Many trees were cut down to make way for humans.
 Although these activities were stopped, the impact is still visible.
-Moreover, pollution from the industrialized regions of Kraków in Poland or Ostrava in Czech Republic, as well as casual tourism, cause substantial damage.
-Volunteers however initiate litter removal events frequently, on both sides of the border.
+Moreover, pollution from the industrialized regions of Kraków in Poland or Ostrava in the Czech Republic, as well as casual tourism, causes substantial damage.
+Volunteers, however, initiate litter removal events frequently, on both sides of the border.

 The Slovak Tatra National Park (Tatranský národný park; TANAP) was founded in 1949 (738 km²), and the contiguous Polish Tatra National Park (Tatrzański Park Narodowy) in 1954 (215.56 km²).
 The two parks were added jointly to the UNESCO Biosphere Reserve list in 1993.

 In 2013, the International Union for Conservation of Nature threatened to cancel the Slovak TANAP's status of a national park because of the large investments (mainly in skiing infrastructure) in the park, which seriously interfere with the landscape and nature.